petre-renware/api_to_roefact/README_git_automation_tools.md

-## Build xl2roefact CLI app, library packages and DLD doc
+## Build xl2roefact CLI app, library packages, standalone EXE and DLD doc

 Merge to branch **`build-xl2roefact`**.
 The building process will execute `pdm run build_all` command in directory `xl2roefact/`.
 Get back results by merging `build-xl2roefact` branch back to your initial branch.